parttimehacker/new_pi_desktop/README.md

 # Configuring Your Raspberry Pi

-A default configuraiton dialog will start on the first boot of your new SD card.
+A default configuration dialog will start on the first boot of your new SD card.
 You will be required to setup the following.

 * Select country, language, timezone and language
 * Enter a password